- Purchase the complete Expat Arrivals France Guide (PDF)

 Public transport in France

-Trains link all major cities in France with each other, as well as many other destinations in Europe.
-The railway system in France is dense and highly centralised.
+Trains link all major cities in France with each other, as well as many other destinations in Europe, and the rail system is dense and highly centralised.
+The public transport system in France is operated by Régie Autonome des Transports Parisiens (Autonomous Operator of Parisian Transports).
 The main train stations in Paris are Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz and Gare Montparnasse, all of which can be reached via the metro.

 A France Pass is available to those wanting to use the TGV and local trains frequently.
 This pass allows travellers to hop on and off trains and travel to many destinations with just one ticket.
 Travellers can also use the Transport Express Regional (TER) to travel short distances around France.